samuelleblanc/fp/README.md

 1) Download appropriate zip file and extract to desired location
 2) run the executable (ml for OSX, ml.exe for Win) for OSX:
-            - run from command line, must cd to directory hosting the ml exectuable for Windows:
+            - ~~run from command line, must cd to directory hosting the ml exectuable~~
+            - executable version of OSX is being phased out, please use the conda install method above for Windows:
             - double click the ml.exe icon